Braden Holtby: Vancouver Canucks (2020–2021)

-Holtby was exposed by the Canucks in the 2021 NHL Expansion Draft and, after going unclaimed, he was placed on unconditional waivers for the purpose of buying out the final year of his contract on July 27, 2021.
+Holtby was exposed by the Canucks in the 2021 NHL expansion draft and, after going unclaimed, he was placed on unconditional waivers for the purpose of buying out the final year of his contract on July 27, 2021.
 He cleared waivers and the Canucks bought out his contract, making him an unrestricted free agent.

 Dallas Stars (2021–2022)

 On July 28, 2021, Holtby signed as a free agent to a one-year, $2 million contract with the Dallas Stars.
-On November 30, Holtby had his 293rd win, which is the most by an NHL goalie in 500 games.
+On November 30, Holtby had his 293rd win, which is the most by an NHL goaltender in 500 games.
 Due to the division adjustments during the 2020–21 season, Holtby faced the Capitals for the first time since he left the team on January 28, 2022, in a 5–0 loss.
 On March 21, Holtby was placed on the long-term injured reserve list for the Stars due to a lower body injury.
-As of the summer of 2022, it's been reported that Holtby will likely miss the entire 2022–23 season and could potentially be forced to retire.
+In the summer of 2022, it was reported that Holtby would likely miss the entire 2022–23 season and could potentially be forced to retire.
+Ultimately, Holtby did not play either of the following two seasons.

 Personal life

 Holtby was born in Lloydminster, Saskatchewan, but was raised in Marshall, Saskatchewan.
-Holtby and his wife Brandi (née Bodnar) have two children and resided in Alexandria, Virginia for the 10 years he played for Washington.
-They relocated to Vancouver, British Columbia after he signed with the Canucks for the 2020-2021 season, then to Dallas when he joined the Stars.
+Holtby and his wife Brandi (née Bodnar) have two children and resided in Alexandria, Virginia, for the 10 years he played for Washington.
+They relocated to Vancouver, British Columbia, after he signed with the Canucks for the 2020–21 season, then to Dallas when he joined the Stars.
 During their move to Vancouver, Holtby was stopped at the border by Federal Fish and Wildlife due to missing paperwork that would allow the family's two pet tortoises, Honey and Maple, to cross into Canada.
-Despite selling their home in Alexandria, the Holtbys purchased a home in DC within 2 years of signing elsewhere and plan to live there after he retires.
+Despite selling their home in Alexandria, the Holtbys purchased a home in Washington, D.C., within two years of signing elsewhere and planned to live there after he retires.